mspcvsp/RepData_PeerAssessment1/PA1_template.md

 5-minute (conditioned on the weekday variable), is set to "V1".
-Finally, I generate a plot that illustrates the average number of steps taken in 5-minute intervals for both weekdays and the weekend, based on [an example in the R Graphics Cookbook by winston Chang][11].
+Finally, I generate a plot that illustrates the average number of steps taken in 5-minute intervals for both weekdays and the weekend, based on [an example in the R Graphics Cookbook by Winston Chang][11].
 My interpretation of this plot is that it matches the expected result that a person's movement would be more uniform during the weekend (if they are sitting at a desk during workdays.)